goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Defaults to false.
     meta: true

-    # Empty folders that should be created and managed by the packager
-    # implementation.
-    # Default is empty.
-    empty_folders:
-      - /var/log/foobar

     # Contents to add to the package.
     # GoReleaser will automatically add the binaries.
     contents: